inveniosoftware-contrib/citadel-search/documentation/mappings/indico.md

 Q: Category path is repeated, should it be?
 Q: Event title will be removed to avoid the denormalization updates mentioned above.
-Q: list_of_persons.role is an array or can only take one value?

 ### Subcontributions